-- Cut in the margarine or palm shortening using a pastry blender until mixture resembles coarse crumbs, much like scones or pie crusts.
+- Cut in the coconut oil or palm shortening using a pastry blender until mixture resembles coarse crumbs, much like scones or pie crusts.

-- Make a well in the center of the ingredients and put the egg whites (or egg replacer) and milk in the center.
+- Make a well in the center of the ingredients and put the eggs (or egg replacer) and milk in the center.
 Whisk until well incorporated.

 - Coarsely grind whole millet in a coffee grinder until it resembles cornmeal.
 I did this in two batches.
 You don't want to do it too long to make more of a flour, you want some texture to mimic the corn texture in cornbread.